qiuyue1993/Notes/CVPR2020/Reading list.md

 - STEFANN:Scene Text Editor Using Font Adaptive Neural Network

+Abstract: In this paper, we propose a method to modify text in an image at character-level.

+Method: We approach the problem in two stages.
+At first, the unobserved character (target) is generated from an observed character (source) being modified.
+We propose two different neural network architectures – (a) FANnet to achieve structural consistency with source font and (b) Colornet to preserve source color.
+Next, we replace the source character with the generated character maintaining both geometric and visual consistency with neighboring characters.

+Result:  Our method works as a unified platform for modifying text in images.
+We present the effectiveness of our method on COCO-Text and ICDAR datasets both qualitatively and quantitatively.

 - SEED:Semantics Enhanced Encoder-Decoder Framework for Scene Text Recognition

 - Learn to Augment:Joint Data Augmentation and Network Optimization for Text Recognition